astahmer/astahmer.dev/src/content/articles/01-how-does-xxx-compare-to-panda-css.md

 step, it serves the purpose of transforming the CSS-in-JS object syntax to class names strings.
 While we try to keep is as small as possible, some people might not want to add any JS.

-This means that when you're passing a css property (ex: `color: "blue.300"`), it's not transformed to className (ex `text_blue_300`) at compile-time, hence the lightweight JS runtime in your `outdir` (defaults to `styled-system`)
+This means that when you're passing a CSS property (ex: `color: "blue.300"`), it's not transformed to className (ex `text_blue_300`) at compile-time, hence the lightweight JS runtime in your `outdir` (defaults to `styled-system`)

 This limitation doesn't exist if you use some way to pre-render your components to static HTML, for example using